 The ROI for aesthetics is the project area.
 The project will introduce new manmade structures into the existing landscape.
-Portions of the project will be visible from local roads, and nearby residences.
-For most people who pass through the project area on US Highway 59 or local roads the impact intensity level is expected to be minimal.
-For individuals with greater viewer sensitivity, such as people who live in the project area, the impact intensity level is anticipated to be moderate to significant.
-Impacts will be short- and long-term, and localized.
+Portions of the project will be visible from local roads and to nearby residences.
+The aesthetic impact intensity level for most people who pass the project area on local roads is expected to be minimal.
+For individuals with greater viewer sensitivity such as people who live near the project area, the impact intensity level is anticipated to be moderate to significant.
+Impacts will be short- and long-term and localized.
 Potential impacts are unavoidable but can be mitigated in part.